stackleader/stackleader.github.io/_posts/2016-05-27-getting-started-aws-lambda-http-part1.markdown

 ---
 layout: post
-title:  "Getting Started with AWS Lambda REST Services Part 1"
+title:  "Getting Started with AWS Lambda REST Services Part 1 of 3"
 description: "Part 1 of this post will describe how to setup the AWS Lambda functions for serverless REST services."
 imageSmall: /img/blog/aws_lambda_small.png
 imageLarge: /img/blog/aws_lambda_large.png